floydhub/floyd-docs/docs/guides/download_output.md

     Or from the CLI:
     ```
-    $ floyd data clone <username>/<project_name>/<run_number>/output
+    $ floyd data clone <username>/<project_name>/<run_number>/
     ```

-After you've [saved output](data/storing_output) from a job, you can download the output of the job on floydhub.com or from the CLI.
+After you've [saved output](data/storing_output) from a job, you can download the output of the job on `floydhub.com` or from the CLI.

 To learn how to re-use output in a new job, see
 [this documentation](reusing_output).

 ## From floydhub.com
-From the job's page on floydhub.com, you can browse and download the output of the job by using the "Browse" and "Download" icons found on the "Output" tab:
+From the job's page on floydhub.com, you can browse and download the output of the job by using the "Browse" and "Download" icons found on the "Files" tab:

 ![Download Output](../img/download_output_full.jpg)